dwarvesf/playground/AI/Use cases/Yelp.md

 ---
 authors:
-- "datnguyennnx"
+- datnguyennnx
-date: "2024-10-17"
+date: 2024-10-17
-description: "Yelp also had an ML platform before the LLM race, and to see what they are implementing LLM to increase the performance search and recommendation system to help moderators or businesses catch users easily.
-Let's go into the Yelp use case."
+description: Yelp also had an ML platform before the LLM race, and to see what they are implementing LLM to increase the performance search and recommendation system to help moderators or businesses catch users easily.
+Let's go into the Yelp use case.
 tags:
-- "llm"
+- llm
-- "yelp"
+- yelp
-- "use cases"
+- use cases
-title: "Yelp use cases"
+title: Yelp use cases
 ---

+Yelp Inc. is a platform that helps users discover local businesses through reviews, ratings, and recommendations.
+Recently, they've integrated AI and large language models (LLMs) to improve content moderation, search capabilities, and user interactions with features like Yelp Assistant.

 ## Key Takeaway